University of Reading

 At master's level, we offer a broad range of courses including a flexible MA Education with specialised pathways; certificates in Early Years Practice, Special Educational Needs Coordinator (SENCo) and Reflective Practice; and an extensive range of teacher training courses with first-rate placements.
 Additionally, we co-deliver an MA English Language Education course with Guangdong University of Foreign Studies.

-Entry requirements: You are normally required to have a good first or second class honours degree (or equivalent from a university outside the UK).
-Apart from the standard university entry requirements, we normally expect students to have a professional background in education with experience of teaching.
-Ideally we would like students to have had at least two years’ experience of teaching but will consider applications from good students with at least one year’s experience.
+MA: You are normally required to have a good first or second class honours degree (or equivalent from a university outside the UK).
+Apart from the standard university entry requirements, we normally expect students to have a professional background in education and training with experience of teaching.
+Ideally we would like students to have had at least two years' experience of teaching/training but will consider applications from good students with at least one year's experience.
 If you have a slightly lower degree qualification than usual, this can be compensated for by good teaching experience.